-In an 1989 interview with “5 On Your Side” Red shared how he got started in baseball.
+In a 1989 interview with “5 On Your Side” Red shared how he got started in baseball.
 Sportsman Park in Greenville, Mississippi was the destination, Red hitchhiked via a milk truck and slept on a park bench in an effort to try out and make the team.

-Red was also a coach and successful manager.
-All in all he had a total of 70 years of service in Major League Baseball in some way, shape or form.
-St Louis Cardinal pitcher Adam Wainwright told Fox Sports this about Red Schoendienst.
+Also, contributed to the game as a coach and a successful manager.
+All in all, he had a total of 70 years of service in Major League Baseball in some way, shape, or form!

 “He knew more about the game, had seen more, experienced more and had more to teach and give than anybody I’ve ever seen.
 A great baseball mind.
 A great Cardinal man.”

-1948 is also the year that Bowman made their debut into the baseball card world and ironically enough the complete set featured 48 cards.
+1948 is also the year that Bowman made their debut into the baseball card world and ironically the complete set featured 48 cards.
+Get it?
+48 cards in 1948!
 With an aggressive business strategy, Bowman found themselves as the only card manufacturer to dominate nationally in its distribution.

-The photo sits on a white border and surprisingly to me the overall card stock on this set holds up really well as decent looking copies can still be found today.
-However, a well centered one can be difficult to find.
+The photo sits on a white border and surprisingly to me the overall card stock on this set holds up really well as decent-looking copies can still be found today.
+However, a well-centered one can be difficult to find.

 The card back gives us black ink on gray cardboard.
 Not much eye appeal but we do get player bio towards the top of the card.
-Player commentary at center of card and of course advertisements: Bolony Bubble Gum – “the Bubble Gum with three different flavors.”
+Player commentary at the center of the card and of course advertisements: Bolony Bubble Gum – “the Bubble Gum with three different flavors.”

 As of the date of this post very-good to excellent copies (4’s) sell for $145.00-$180.00; excellent-mint copies (6’s) sell between $265.00-$325.00; near-mint to mint copies (8’s) sell in the $940.00-$1,250.00 range.
-And in May of 2017 a mint (9) copy sold for $7,332.00 respectively.
+And in May of 2017, a mint (9) copy sold for $7,332.00 respectively.